oconnorhorrill/CueRobotics/README.md

 # CueRobotics
 Source code for companion Bot for dementia patients

-A stripped down version to seek solutions to change conversation xml files. some of which become fairly massive.
+A stripped down version to seek solutions to change conversation xml files.
+Some of which become fairly massive after authentic interactions.

 // TO DO